Malaysia calls on women to 'stop nagging, use makeup' in coronavirus advice

 One of the campaign posters depicted a man sitting on a sofa, and asked women to refrain from being “sarcastic” if they need help with household chores.

-Avoid nagging your husband, another poster said, attempting to inject humour by using a voice similar to the anime character Doraemon - a blue robot cat popular across Asia.
+Avoid nagging your husband, another poster said, attempting to inject humor by using a voice similar to the anime character Doraemon - a blue robot cat popular across Asia.

 The ministry also urged women to dress up and wear their makeup while working from home.